dennisbergevin/tip_calculator/README.md

 # tip_calculator
-This is an app using JavaScript, HTML, and CSS.
+This is an app using JavaScript and HTML.
 Select the desired percentage for calculating the tip amount and overall bill amount.